Skip to main content

 If you have taxable savings income, there are three main allowances and nil-rate bands which can apply before you would normally owe any tax on that income.
 These should be considered in the following order:

-3. The personal savings allowance (PSA) (£1,000 for basic-rate taxpayers): this is a further nil-rate band which applies only to savings income.
+3. The personal savings allowance (also known as PSA) (£1,000 for basic-rate taxpayers): this is a further nil-rate band which applies only to savings income.

 Tax rates

-If you still have taxable savings income after deducting the personal allowance and any available nil-rate bands (under the starting rate for savings and the PSA), then you would usually have a tax liability on that income at the rates which apply for savings income.
+If you still have taxable savings income after deducting the personal allowance and any available nil-rate bands (under the starting rate for savings and the personal savings allowance), then you would usually have a tax liability on that income at the rates which apply for savings income.

 1. The basic rate (20%)